 3.)
 Like the flamingo, spoonbills get their bright color from the crustaceans they eat.

 4.)
 The spoonbill is a social bird that is found in groups of other spoonbills and other wading birds.
-They nest in colonies and fly in flocks.
+They nest in large colonies and fly in flocks.

 5.)
 Roseate spoonbills don’t mate till they reach 3 years of age.